 During this period Luce continued to work for the Land Office and also served the local municipal government as both a counselor and president (several times).
 He also passed the time building what the Minnesotian deemed “excellent” rowboats.

 In 1872 Luce became Duluth’s third mayor, and according to historians, his administration was marked by “great progress in city affairs” and that he was “faithful, fearless, honest, and ever-ambitious for the city.”
-Despite his passion for Duluth, Luce resigned while still in office and returned to his hometown in Ohio.
-(Local newspapers reported that he would certainly be replaced by J. D. Ray, who was serving as an alderman at the time, but Vespasian Smith became Duluth’s fourth mayor in 1873.)
+Despite his passion for Duluth, Luce resigned in February 1873 while still in office and returned to his hometown in Ohio.
+(Local newspapers reported that he would certainly be replaced by J. D. Ray, who was serving as an alderman at the time, but Vespasian Smith became Duluth’s fourth mayor in April 1873.)

 Luce wasn’t gone for long.
 He returned to take the reins of Duluth’s First National Bank, which was struggling along with the rest of the nation in the aftermath of the Panic of 1873.
 When the bank failed in 1876, he returned to Kingsville, where he took up residence on the farm he was born on and remained there the rest of his life, reportedly only visiting Duluth once more.